MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 Customers can't use the Power Automate unattended RPA add-on subscription in a pay-as-you-go environment.

-Example: If an environment has Unattended bot add on units assigned and then PAYG is enabled for that environment, every unattended flow run in the environment is charged.
+Example: If an environment has Unattended bot add on units assigned and then pay-as-you-go is turned on for that environment, every unattended flow run in the environment is charged.
 Any Unattended bots add-on units are ignored and can be reassigned to other environments.

 If the owner of a flow is service principal, the flow runs are charged unless the flow has a per-flow license.